 The following discretionary payments are outside the Salary Cap:

 - Designated Players – A Club can spend an unlimited amount on two Players (Foreign or Australian) it nominates as Designated Players;

-- Guest Player – A Club can spend an unlimited amount on one Guest Player who must satisfy the prescribed marketability criteria as approved by FFA.
-A Guest Player is restricted to a maximum of 14 Hyundai A-League matches;
+- Guest Player – A Club can spend an unlimited amount on one Guest Player who must satisfy the prescribed marketability criteria.
+A Guest Player is restricted to a maximum of 14 A-League matches;

 - Homegrown Players – A Club can spend an unlimited amount on 4 Australian Players aged 23 or younger that have come through the Club’s youth system;

 - Loyalty Players – A Club can spend an unlimited amount across any number of Players that have given 4 or more consecutive seasons of service to the Club.
 A portion of a Loyalty Player’s contract value is excluded from the Salary Cap based on a progressive scale;